-Jessica met us the next morning for breakfast and filled us in on resort life while I sucked down my Starbucks coffee and chowed down on my breakfast burrito.
-Apparently, not a true menu item, we had to ask for this secret dish and they were more than willing to oblige.
+Apparently, the breakfast burrito is not a true menu item.
+We had to ask for this secret dish and they were more than willing to oblige.
 Eggs, bacon, cheese, and hash browns that they hit on the griddle to crisp before rolling it up in a nice little package...score, ski bum breakfast fuel at its finest.
-Jessica kept our tour brief knowing full well that with the snow coming down at a solid pace we really wanted to get out there as early as possible.
-And, we did.

-Not Exactly Big Mountain Skiing but All About Après
+Not Exactly Big Mountain Skiing but Definitely All About Après

 Après Ski Kicks off Early at The Sugar Shack

-The bar began to fill in nicely at the time we were there.
-Apparently early après is the trend and one that we were down with given our tight schedule for the day.
-With not enough time to order one of the trademark pizzas they are known for, I opted for the resorts signature beer, Peek's Shred Ale brewed by Erie Brewing Company.
+There was not enough time to order one of the trademark pizzas they are known for.
+Instead, I opted for the resorts signature beer, Peek's Shred Ale brewed by Erie Brewing Company.
 A red ale that was well balanced with a touch of caramel sweetness up front and a hoppy finish, I found it super crushable and a worthy ski beer.

 Going Retro at Peek n Peak's The Retreat

-Ordering up a Southern Tier Old Man Winter Ale, I sipped this local fave enjoying the roasty sweetness of the malts that played well with the hops.
-Sipped that is until the shotski came out.
-The only debate was what spirit we were going to fill the ultimate friend making vessel up with.
-One, two, three...shotski!
-Down the hatch as we joked with Heather about her fortuitous day at the office.
+Ordering up a Southern Tier Old Man Winter Ale, I sipped this local favorite enjoying the roasty sweetness of the malts that played well with the hops.

 Sending It Into Our Craft Beer Tasting at Bistro 210